feroooooo/Uncertainty-aware-Blur-Prior/README.md

 # Uncertainty-aware Blur Prior (UBP)

+# Introduction
-This is the official implementation for [Bridging the Vision-Brain Gap with an Uncertainty-Aware Blur Prior](assets/jtjdtqdrvsmbyxxgcpkvfypmkqpmpdtt.pdf) (CVPR 2025).
+This is the official implementation for [Bridging the Vision-Brain Gap with an Uncertainty-Aware Blur Prior](assets/jtjdtqdrvsmbyxxgcpkvfypmkqpmpdtt.pdf) (CVPR 2025) with various brain and CLIP encoders.

 <p align="center">
 <img src="./assets/motivation.png" >